null

 3. Rinsing carries the suspended soil away.

-If any of these steps is weak—such as insufficient detergent or poor agitation—residues can remain trapped inside the diaper.
+If any of these steps is weak, such as insufficient detergent or poor agitation, residue can stay trapped inside the diaper.

 diagram showing how washing machines clean cloth diapers using detergent agitation and rinsing stages